Santacruz Silver Mining (CVE:SCZ) Shares Up 13.3% – Should You Buy?

-Separately, Atrium Research upgraded shares of Santacruz Silver Mining to a “strong-buy” rating in a report on Tuesday, January 21st.
+Separately, Atrium Research upgraded Santacruz Silver Mining to a “strong-buy” rating in a research report on Tuesday, January 21st.

 Insiders Place Their Bets

-In other news, Director Arturo Préstamo Elizondo acquired 1,050,000 shares of the firm’s stock in a transaction that occurred on Tuesday, February 18th.
-The stock was acquired at an average cost of C$0.40 per share, for a total transaction of C$420,000.00.
-Corporate insiders own 7.00% of the company’s stock.
+In related news, Director Arturo Préstamo Elizondo bought 1,050,000 shares of the stock in a transaction on Tuesday, February 18th.
+The stock was bought at an average price of C$0.40 per share, for a total transaction of C$420,000.00.
+Company insiders own 7.00% of the company’s stock.

 About Santacruz Silver Mining